FuFutheBest/nvim/README.md

 Basically, my Neovim configuration is from a YouTuber's video [How I Setup Neovim To Make It AMAZING](https://www.youtube.com/watch?v=6pAG3BHurdM&t=4217s).
 He is an amazing YouTuber and I have learned a lot from his videos.
 I have made some changes to his configuration to suit my needs since he is a web developer and I need more features for C/C++ development.

+**Note**: In the video, since he is a Mac user, he uses `homebrew` as the package manager.
+If you are a Linux user, don't try to do the same thing (don't use `brew`).
+Otherwise, you will be in trouble later.

 If you don't want to struggle with the video, you can just clone my repository and use my configuration.
 Put it under `~/.config/nvim/` and you are good to go.
 (Maybe you need a little knowledge of Neovim and the plugin manager `lazy.nvim` ([lazy.nvim repo](https://github.com/folke/lazy.nvim)))

 Below is the tree structure of my Neovim configuration: